dapr/proposals/20250422-BRS-workflow-versioning.md

 Of course, the flowchart could be modified to support multiple versioning strategies and on a per-type basis, but I have left those possibilities off the image for brevity.

-### Runtime
-Really the only thing required by the runtime is adding the workflow type to the workflow state metadata for re-run purposes and changing it to reflect whenever the workflow actor is invoked again.
-Otherwise, apart from passing it along into the app's SDK to start a workflow (along with whatever context is provided along with the re-run invocation).
-But I think that's it from the runtime perspective.

 ### Documentation
-The documentation needs an update to provide as many low-level details about versioning as possible.
-Here, that should specifically detail the convention previously articulated, how each of the SDKs accommodate this and how this is implicated across the various other emergent features of Dapr Workflows.
+The SDK documentation needs an update to provide as many low-level details about versioning as possible.
+Here, that should specifically detail the convention(s) previously articulated, how each of the SDKs accommodate this and how this is implicated across the various other emergent features of Dapr Workflows.

 ## Benefits
 The implementation here is simple and sets up a starting point for a more elaborate versioning approach using patching and/or feature flags.
-I believe it also enables Josh's proposal for workflow re-runs atop this routed solution to solve the underlying workflow type mismatch inherent to his proposal.
+I believe it also enables Josh's proposal for workflow re-runs atop this routed solution to solve the underlying workflow type mismatch possibility inherent to his proposal.
 Finally, it also provides a solution to a frequently raised issue by the community in a straightforward and simple way (from the developers' perspective).

 It maintains the deterministic nature of the workflows themselves and doesn't introduce any elaborate routing rules or